githubtraining/reviewing-a-pull-request/responses/01_intro.md

+## Welcome!

 Hello and welcome to the GitHub Engineering team!
 Working on the GitHub Engineering team means you get to work on some _really_ awesome stuff, but, to ensure our best work is shipped :ship: we utilize peer reviews through GitHub Pull Request reviews.

 This course will dive into how you can get your best work done by identifying when and how to request a review, how to perform a review for someone else, and other awesome collaboration methods.

+### Getting Started with Reviews

 Before we get started there are two terms I want to highlight, because they play a vital role in the pull request review process: